 National Association of Counties (NACo) Prescription Drug Discount Card program.

-This program will help people save on prescription drug bills with no cost to the client.
+This free program will help people save on prescription drug bills with no cost to the client.
 The card was created for uninsured and underinsured county residents nationwide.
-Through a partnership with medical provider CVS Caremark as well as other pharmacies, this discount card can help save an average of about 20% off the cost of prescription medications.
+Through a partnership with medical provider CVS Caremark as well as tens of thousands of other pharmacies, this discount card can help save an average of about 30% off the cost of prescription medications.
 However in certain cases individuals can save even more money.
 Some of the key factors that make this a great program include :

 It is free.
 There are no costs.
 Regardless of your income or insurance status, the discount card is free to sign up for and use.
 There is absolutely no cost to consumers, the taxpayers of the state, or the local county government to participate in this savings program.

-Caremark will negotiate the prescription bill discounts directly with participating pharmacies and drug companies.
+Caremark as well as other partners will negotiate the prescription bill discounts directly with participating pharmacies and drug companies.
 The company does not charge for this service, so it is free.
 There is no effort required from the consumer or their local government.
 Neither the NaCo organization or the participating counties receive any revenue from the program.

 It is easy to participate.
 There are no fees, no age or income requirements, no forms to fill out, and absolutely no medical conditions or restrictions.
 The card can even be downloaded from the NACo website.
 Your entire family will covered by this plan and virtually all commonly prescribed medicines are covered.